WELCOME TO RECEPTION

 As the children enter this new social environment they are encouraged to make new friends, to share and to take turns.
 The children will be encouraged to become independent learners in the classroom and this includes becoming familiar with classroom routines.

-Our PE days this term are Wednesdays and Fridays.
+Our PE days this term are Mondays and Wednesdays.
 Children should wear a T-shirt, shorts/tracksuit and plimsolls.
 Please make sure that everything has your child’s name inside.
 Their PE kit should be kept in a named bag on their peg all week.
 We encourage the children to dress and undress independently, so please support this by practising with your child at home.
 Please ensure your child has suitable outdoor clothing every day as part of our day is spent outside in all weather.
 Please can you make sure that your children do not wear any jewellery to school for safety reasons.

 We aim to develop confident readers and writers who are always eager to have a go for themselves.
 Our main focus this term is on the teaching of phonics working towards all children learning the letter sounds and beginning to use these to orally blend and segment the sounds in simple words.
 We will have phonic sessions each day and the children will be involved in various activities focusing on rhyme, alliteration and letter sounds.
 Look for letters and words in the environment.
 This will support your child further as we begin our phonics lessons.The children will listen to stories and experience a wide variety of books through their learning activities.